Finding a newborn photographer in RI, CT, and MA;

 Okay, let me elaborate on that title… I think it’s great to ask others for recommendations but a mere “Looking for photographers!” isn’t going to cut it.
 You will be bombarded with a plethora of photographers who may or may not be what you’re looking for.
 Before you post, figure out WHAT it is that you are in search of.

-Here’s the thing, whether you book us or not, we want to educate you on HOW to look for a newborn photographer.
+Here’s the thing, whether you book me or not, I want to educate you on HOW to look for a newborn photographer.

-There is a photographer for everyone and we may or may not be for you, that’s not the point; the point is to help you figure that out!
+There is a photographer for everyone and I may or may not be for you, that’s not the point; the point is to help you figure that out!

 You have SO many questions going through your mind “Will my baby be at a disadvantage if I can’t nurse?
 Will my baby be confused if I give him/her a paci?”
 The list goes on, the hormones are a bitch and you probably shouldn’t wear those leggings for yet another day.
 I hear you mama, that’s why I want to help you with this quick guide to finding a newborn photographer or at the very least, knowing how to ask for recommendations!
 And if there are any dads here, good for you!
 It’s 2020 after all!
 We love when dads get involved!!!